woossi0/suite/docs/usermanual/source/webmaps/easypublish/publish.rst

 You can save your map composition for later, to be accessed by a URL bookmark.

 #.
-Click the :guilabel:`Map` menu and click :guilabel:`Save Map` to display a URL.
+Click :guilabel:`Map` on the GeoExplorer toolbar and click :guilabel:`Save map` to generate a URL.

    .. figure:: img/publish_savemapbutton.png
-      :align: center

-      *The Save Map button will generate a URL*
+      *The Save map tool will generate a URL*

 #.
 When navigating to this URL at a later time, the map will return to this exact placement.

    .. figure:: img/publish_savemap.png
-      :align: center

       *Copy this URL to save your map*